KarlJack47/HybridCAFieldCancerization/README.md

    2. Press the 'K' key to set excision mode on.
 While this is active all tumor cells and their neighbours are killed.
 Note that the key 'K' acts as a toggle switch so to stop tumour excision one must hit the key again.
       Also if the simulation is currently paused tumour excision won't occur till it is unpaused and will occur at the end of the timestep.
    3. If excision mode is active and a user clicks on a cell in the grid then they will be specifying the center for an excision to be formed and asked to enter a radius (in number of cells).
-If they specify a radius of zero no excision occurs.
+If they specify a radius of -1 no excision occurs.
 7. When the Gene Families is the current active one:
    1. Press the right arrow key to step through the simulation.
 8. While the Cell window is the currently active one: